-the representative's services involve preparation of a civil complaint or motion to have the court set aside the AC's action, or
+Pertain to preparing a civil complaint or motion to have the court set aside the AC's action; or